Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of Occupancy | Civil Litigations Paralegal Services

 Understanding the Requirements During an N12 Eviction for Own Use By the Landlord or Family Member

 Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of OccupancyIn situations where a landlord wishes to evict a tenant for the purpose of taking the rental unit for use by the landlord, or certain close family members of the landlord, the initiation of an eviction process must be genuinely based on an intention for the landlord, or the close family member, to occupy the rental unit for one year as a minimum.
-Under the law, there is a mandate that landlords must show genuine intent for the new occupant to live in the rental property for at least one year.
-This legal mandate is aimed at preventing landlords from expressing a wish to repossess the rental unit without an authentic plan to actually occupy the rental unit, which could be used as a strategy to evict the existing tenant in order to secure a new tenant ready to pay higher rent.
+Legally, landlords are bound to act with sincerity with a genuine intention that the substitute occupancy, whether by the landlord, by a close family member of the landlord, or by a purchaser of the property, will occur for at least one one year.
+This legal stipulation ensures that landlords refrain from falsely declaring a need to reclaim the rental unit and potentially using such as falsity as a means to remove existing tenant and to obtain substitute tenant at an increased rent.

 The Law